 My appointment day

-The standard routine – before the medical staff performs the procedure – is to first inform you about different methods of family planning.
+Before the medical staff performs the procedure, the standard routine is to first inform you about different family planning methods.

 Then you get to decide the one you prefer.

 You’re joking if you think the doctor or nurse would tell you the best method.

 Their job is to educate you about it, and you make a choice based on what you’ve learned.